nicolasochem/tzip/proposals/tzip-12/tzip-12.md

     - Or a `{ "view": <view-name>, "indirect": <bool>, "address": <optional-KT1> }` object
       where:
-        - The optional field `"address"` is the KT1 address of a contract to query, by default it is the same FA2.
+        - The optional field `"address"` is the KT1 address of a contract to query, by default it is the FA2 contract representing the token.
-        - The `view-name` (required) is the name of an off-chain-view of type `nat → bytes` which MUST be present in the `"views"` list of the given contract.
+        - The `view-name` (required) is the name of an off-chain-view of type `nat → (pair nat bytes)` which MUST be present in the `"views"` list of the given contract (it returns the `token_id` back for convenience).
         - If `"indirect"` is `true` the view MUST return a TZIP-16 URI which locates the token-metadata, if `false` it MUST return _directly_ the JSON `token-metadata` type.
 The default value is `false`.